Mayank0875/DSA-Problem/Company Based/Facebook/The Abyssal Layers/problem.md

 Your task is to determine if it is possible to select a subsequence of `s` such that its nesting depth is exactly `k`.

+Return `Yes` if a subsequence of depth `k` exists, otherwise output `No`.
+- Note: This check is case-sensitive (uppercase and lowercase characters are treated as different).

 ## Examples

 ### 1